 What’s the cost and what is included in the cost of this field study course?

-The cost includes tuition for the course (3 credits), transportation within Spain with a full time tour director from EF Tours, hotels for 8 nights (with private bathrooms), international emergency insurance, all breakfasts and some other meals, sightseeing tours with local expert guides and site entrances.
-The cost is $TBA (airfare included to/from Spain and arranged by Hart Travel Partners).
+The cost includes tuition for the course (3 credits); round-trip air transportation (including departure fees); transportation within Spain with a full time bilingual tour director from our partner Hart Travel; 8 nights accommodations (with private bathrooms); 8 breakfasts, 1 lunch, 4 dinners; 24hr emergency service during program; and sightseeing tours with local expert guides and site entrances.
+The cost for this unique Field Study course is $4,995 which includes your airfare from the Washington D.C. area to/from Spain.
+If you would prefer to arrange and purchase your own flights to/from Spain, we would need to know this at the time of your 1st deposit and the overall cost will be approximately $950 cheaper (please check with us for the final cost if you plan to purchase your own flights).
 You will also need to bring spending money.
-If you would prefer to arrange and purchase your own flights, we would need to know this by December 20, 2021 and the overall cost will be approximately $TBA cheaper (please check with us for the final cost if you plan to purchase your own flights).
+It may be possible to apply your financial aid to this course (summer financial aid).
 Please don’t forget that these prices include 3 credits of tuition which you would be paying for anyway if you took an on campus course.

 What is the rooming like?

-Hart Travel Partners Rooming Policy: Students 29 years old or under default into rooms of 3 or 4 people based on gender.
-Travelers 30 years old or older default into twin rooming.
-Travelers in triples or quads can choose to upgrade to a twin room for an additional cost (approx $TBA).
-To upgrade to a single room there is an additional charge (approx $TBA, or $TBA in addition to the approx $TBA twin room supplement if you are already paying for the twin room).
+Hart Travel Partners Rooming Policy: Participants will be in rooms of 3 or 4 people (triples or quads) based on gender.
+Travelers can choose to upgrade to a twin room for an additional cost ($350).
+To upgrade to a single room there is an additional charge ($550).
+There may be the option to self-select into Gender Inclusive housing- this is dependent on the number of participants who are interested in this option.

 Can I apply my financial aid to this field study course?